-It takes up to 30 Days for any of these things to get reported and often longer to reflect on your Credit History Reports.
+It takes up to 30 Days for any of these things to get reported and often longer to reflect on your credit history Reports.
 It feels like a slow process, but hang in there, because it DOES work.
-This tedious process can be made much simpler with the automated help of Credit DoctorTM Software www.creditdoctorsoftware.com.
-Credit DoctorTM stores your user information to merge into its database of letters, saving you many long hours of letter writing.
+This tedious process can be made much simpler with the automated help of Credit-AidTM Software www.credit-aid.com.
+Credit-AidTM stores your user information to merge into its database of letters, saving you many long hours of letter writing.